Tara Singh Hayer: Publishing career

-Death
+Assassination

 On November 18, 1998, Hayer (aged 62) was shot to death as he arrived home in Guildford, Surrey, from his office.
-Already paralyzed from the 1988 assassination attempt, he was gunned down while transferring himself from his specially-designed car to his wheelchair.
+Already paralyzed from the 1988 assassination attempt, he was gunned down while transferring himself from his specially designed car to his wheelchair.

 A week before his death, he said, "If they get me, they get me.
 There’s nothing I can do and I’m not going to stop my work."
 The killing was dubbed "an assassination" by the RCMP immediately after it was discovered.
 No one was ever charged with Hayer's murder.

 Despite the tragedy, Hayer's wife, Baldev, told their children that they must carry on with the newspaper; they went back to the Indo-Canadian Times office that very night to remake the front page with news of Hayer's murder.

 Alexandra Ellerbeck, of the New York-based Committee to Protect Journalists, said that it is extremely rare for a journalist to be murdered in Canada or the United States.
 Similarly, retired RCMP deputy commissioner Gary Bass said the public loses sight of "the fact that he is probably still the only journalist in Canada that has been killed for what he was doing," a fact that "kind of gets glossed over."